michael-johnson/git-me-hooked/README.md

 }
 ```

-Each commit hook name inside of `scripts` is an array of objects that define what is executed when that hook is triggered.
+* Each commit hook name inside of `scripts` is an array of objects that define what is executed when that hook is triggered.
 Each object in the array has an `exec` field that is the shell command that will be executed by the hook runner.
+* Additional hook configuation files can be included by specifiying their relative path in the `includes` array.
+Each `exec` is always executed from the same directory as the config file it's defined in.

 ## Writing Scripts
 ### General